-Qualified charitable distributions (QCDs) allow people over age 701⁄2 to redirect up to \$105,000 of an IRA to charity in 2024.
+Qualified charitable distributions (QCDs) allow people over age 701⁄2 to redirect up to \$108,000 from an IRA to charity in 2025.
 This can be a meaningful benefit, as any amount contributed to a qualifying public charity is excluded from adjusted gross income and the calculations that impact overall tax rates, the taxation of Social Security benefits, income tax phase-outs and Medicare premiums.
 QCDs are not considered an itemized deduction and therefore are not subject to standard or itemized deduction limitations.

-Individuals can also make a one-time election of up to \$53,000 in 2024 for qualifying charitable distributions to certain split-interest entities, including charitable remainder annuity trusts, charitable remainder unitrusts and charitable gift annuities.
+Individuals can also make a onetime election of up to \$54,000 in 2025 for qualifying charitable distributions to certain split-interest entities, including charitable remainder annuity trusts, charitable remainder unitrusts and charitable gift annuities.